Office Phone: (202) 529-5378

 Kimberly D. Schmidt is professor of history and director of the Washington Community Scholars’ Center.
 She received her Ph.D. in American history from Binghamton University in 1995.
-Publications include the volume, “Strangers at Home: Amish and Mennonite Women in History,” from The Johns Hopkins University Press.
+Publications include “Magpie’s Blanket” an historical novel for young adults from the University of New Mexico Press and the volume, “Strangers at Home: Amish and Mennonite Women in History,” from The Johns Hopkins University Press.
 Kimberly divides her research interests between Amish and Mennonite women’s social history and women’s histories of the Southern Cheyenne.
 She teaches local multicultural history in Washington, DC and is particularly interested in accessing the histories of social movements and poor people’s experiences through various visual and performing arts media.
 She has lived in the Washington area since 1989 and has two children.

 B.A.
 Bethel College, (Kansas)